POWER Education Justice Campaign

 One set of statistics in particular exposes the racial inequity in the distribution of these emergency funds.
 A Pennsylvania Budget and Policy Center analysis shows that PA school districts with the largest shares of Black or Hispanic students got substantially less dollars per student than districts with the lowest concentrations of Black or Hispanic students.

 Once again there is US federal Covid relief education funding coming to PA.
-This time our State Legislature and Gov. Wolf may have the discretion to distribute, approximately $215 million.
+This time Gov. Wolf has directed that 100% of the funding will be distributed equitably, using the federal Title I formula.

+We urge that all future relief funding be distributed equitably.
 Our elected officials know that there is an existing statutory formula that can be used to equitably allocate these resources.
 The state enacted the Fair Funding Formula in 2016 as recommended by the bipartisan Basic Education Funding Commission for a portion of the Educational Funding budget.
 However, each year they only use the formula for a very small percentage of the PA Basic Education Funding.
 They distribute most of our annual state Basic Education Funding with no regard to current poverty or district size.
-They did it again with the discretionary part of the first federal CARES Act relief fund.
+They did it again with the discretionary part of the first 2020 federal CARES Act relief fund.
 This practice is completely unacceptable and must not be repeated with any subsequent rounds of Covid relief funding.

 POWER Interfaith condemns the inequitable way that our Pennsylvania legislature and Gov. Wolf distributed the discretionary portion of the first CARES Act Emergency Relief Fund.
-We demand that any future emergency funding be allocated to school districts based on poverty and size and to be free of racial bias.
+We support the equitable distribution of ESSER II and we demand that all future emergency funding be allocated to school districts based on poverty and size and be free of racial bias.
 To do so, it is important that emergency relief funds be distributed equitably by using Pennsylvania’s existing Fair Funding Formula or Federal Title I guidelines.

 Call to Demand Fair Distribution of COVID Education Relief Funds